SeatBoost-Inc/seatboost-sdk-docs/docs/getting-started-android.md

         SeatBoostSDK.initResources(resources)

         // 4.
 Set the airline code
-        SeatBoostSDK.setAirlineCode("SDK") // Replace "SDK" with your integration code }
+        SeatBoostSDK.setAirlineCode("SDK") // Replace "SDK" with the airline code for your integration }
 }